 All the Trenches, with the exception of Trenches C (West) and G, are situated within the Ravensdale LLC Property such that should a slope failure occur, the result is contained within the property, and is therefore a property ownership problem.
 The reclamation of Trenches C (West) and G should be carefully planned and implemented because of the possible impacts to off-property public and private properties.

-The "constructability" of reclaiming/restoring the Trenches is feasible provided that civil and geotechnical engineering oversight is completed on a regular basis to document progress and effectiveness of the workin-progress.
-Some of the Trenches are "easy" (such as filling closed depressions at Trenches E and F), while some have more challenging conditions such as Trench C (West) that is perched at the top of steep hillside.
+The "constructability" of reclaiming/restoring the Trenches is feasible provided that civil and geotechnical engineering oversight is completed on a regular basis to document progress and effectiveness of the work-in-progress.